andrew/ultimate-awesome/README.md

 - [islandora_awesome](https://github.com/Islandora-Labs/islandora_awesome) - A list of awesome modules for Islandora.
 - [awesome-php](https://github.com/php-collective/awesome-php) - A curated list of amazingly awesome PHP libraries, resources and shiny things.
 - [fucking-awesome-laravel](https://github.com/correia-jpv/fucking-awesome-laravel) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem.
 With repository stars⭐ and forks🍴.
+- [awesome-php-ai](https://github.com/garyblankenship/awesome-php-ai) - A curated list of PHP libraries and tools for AI, Machine Learning, and Natural Language Processing.
+Find everything you need to integrate modern AI capabilities into your PHP applications.
 - [awesome-http](https://github.com/php-http/awesome-http) - A curated list of amazingly awesome PHP libraries, resources and shiny things related to HTTP.
 - [fucking-awesome-php](https://github.com/correia-jpv/fucking-awesome-php) - A curated list of amazingly awesome PHP libraries, resources and shiny things.
 With repository stars⭐ and forks🍴.
 - [awesome-laravel-filament](https://github.com/lightszentip/awesome-laravel-filament) - A list for the topic laravel and filament.